 Other Scholarships Offered

-The following scholarships are also available to Delta Sigma Phi members, typically for undergraduate students at specific schools:
+The following scholarships are also available to Delta Sigma Phi members, typically for undergraduate students at specific schools or specific majors:

 James O. Braeutigam Fund